anirudhkhatry/anirudhkhatry-website/content/posts/MakingTech2KeysAway/index.md

 #   placement: 2
 #   preview_only: false

+---

 I fondly remember my school days, when once a week, we were filled with excitement to visit the computer lab- a fully furnished, air-conditioned room where there were scores of desktops kept, each student getting one to themselves for a whole hour.
 While most of us were excited to play pinball that came inbuilt with windows, the teachers were smart to uninstall it from most computers.

 My first encounter with Excel was through the prescribed computer science textbook that taught us formulas and commands that helped organize and transform data.
 Learning all this, most of us felt why do we have to talk in the language computers understand rather than simply stating to the machine what we intend to do.
 But one of the best features of excel was still in store- “FlashFill”.
 Suddenly, my machine understood what I wanted to do and just a simple combination of two keys and merely a handful of examples were enough!
-That is when I though what if everything could be done by just pressing Ctrl+E.
+That is when I though what if everything could be done by just pressing __Ctrl+E__.

 Fast forward to engineering, my projects were focussed on making the machine understand, let it be as simple as designing an email system for the visually impaired using voice commands or my final year capstone project where we used multimodal techniques to determine the presence of depression.
 Little did I know what was in store for me ahead.